zydou/arti/doc/dev/notes/state-management-cli.md

       running the hidden service), you do not need to run this command, as Arti will automatically generate all the necessary keys and certificates.

-      The keys should be generated on a secure host where the secret identity key of the service is available, and then exported to the hidden service host.
+      This command should be run on a secure offline system where the secret identity key of the service is available.
+It generates keys inside an "online" keystore, specified via --online-keystore-dir.
+Because the "online" keystore is a directory on disk, it can be copied from the offline system to the (online) hidden service host using the file-copying utilities available on your system.
+On the online system, the storage.keystore.path from the TOML config of the hidden service should point to the path the "online" keystore was copied to.

       The service will be able to operate without its secret identity key until the time specified via --up-to.
 After that, additional keys will need to be generated.

-      This command assumes the hidden service has already been initialized using `arti hss new-service`, and that the identity keypair is available in one of the configured key stores.
+      This command assumes the hidden service has already been initialized, either manually, using arti-hss-new-service(1), or implicitly,
+      by starting arti as a hidden service, and that the identity keypair is available in one of the configured key stores.

       Generates the following keys and certificates for each time period